flowchart LR

 5.5.2 5.2 When to Use It

 Reach for semi-supervised learning when labeling is expensive but raw data collection is cheap, which is the norm in domains like speech recognition, medical imaging, and web-scale classification.
 The crucial assumption is that the unlabeled data come from the same distribution as the labeled data and that the cluster or low-density-separation assumption holds.
-When that assumption fails, propagating labels through unlabeled data can amplify errors rather than correct them.
+When that assumption fails, for instance when the unlabeled pool contains out-of-distribution classes, propagating labels through unlabeled data can amplify errors rather than correct them, and the regularizer actively pulls the boundary in the wrong direction.

 5.6 6.
 Reinforcement Learning